anadirastogi/Bidello/README.md

 Bidello
 =======

 It is a bidding website which has been written using HTML, CSS, PHP, MySQL and Javascript.
+It was developed in partial fullfilment of Software Engineering course at BITS Pilani, Goa Campus.
+The website complies with all the standard practices of Software Engineering course.
+Also find the software requirement documentation in the files on github.

 A) It entails the following features :-